thingylabs/performance.thingylabs.io/docs/s1-facilitator-guide.md

 ---
 layout: default
 title: Study 1 Facilitator Guide
+subheading: This guide outlines the responsibilities and procedures for facilitators managing Study 1 at Thingylabs GmbH, owned by D3velop Ltd and licensed to Thingylabs GmbH.
+It supports our investigation into nutritional supplements to enhance employee well-being, cognitive performance, and productivity.
 ---

 <!-- docs/study-1-facilitator-guide.md -->
 # Study 1 Facilitator Guide

-## Overview
-This guide outlines the responsibilities and procedures for facilitators managing Study 1 at Thingylabs GmbH, owned by D3velop Ltd and licensed to Thingylabs GmbH.
-It supports our investigation into nutritional supplements to enhance employee well-being, cognitive performance, and productivity.

 ## Responsibilities
 - **Preparation**: Review the [Supplement Protocol](s1-supplement-protocol) to understand the supplements and study goals.